tetratelabs/wazero/CONTRIBUTING.md

 * During the review, address the comments and commit the changes _without_ squashing the commits.
 This facilitates incremental reviews since the reviewer does not go through all the code again to find out what has changed since the last review.
+When a change goes out of sync with main, please rebase and force push, keeping the original commits where practical.
 * Commits are squashed prior to merging a pull request, using the title as commit message by default.
 Maintainers may request contributors to edit the pull request tite to ensure that it remains descriptive as a